wescottj98/Mike-Force/README.md

 - https://github.com/Bro-Nation/Mike-Force
 - https://github.com/Bro-Nation/Paradigm

-For compositions devs, you can click on the `Code` dropdown (top right of this page) and select download as Zip.
+For compositions devs, open each of the above links in an internet browser, then click on the `Code` dropdown (top right of each page) and select download as Zip.
 Extract the Zip files out into a suitable location on your computer, e.g. a new `BN-MIKE-FORCE` folder in your Documents folder.

 For developers, you should be do the same using `git clone`.